Which Sewing Machine Is Right for Me?

 The Fabricator is great for anyone primarily sewing up to 20 ounces of leather and those in need of a full-size, industrial machine with a larger tabletop.
 Visit our blog “Why Choose the Fabricator Industrial Sewing Machine?” (#300358XHT) for details.
 This machine is available in two stationary sewing packages, the Sailrite® Standard Fabricator® Sewing Machine Package (#400500) and the Sailrite® Deluxe Fabricator® Sewing Machine Package (#400600).
 The main distinction between the two is that the deluxe package features a more craftsman-inspired look with maple butcher block table and several intuitive additions including a larger flexible sewing light and more storage.

 Now it’s time to put it all together.
 If you’ve decided that you need a portable, straight stitch only sewing machine, check out our package options for the Ultrafeed LS-1 Sewing Machines.
 If you think you’d rather have a straight stitch only, full-size machine, the Fabricator is the way to go.
-If you’re primarily interested in sewing leather and want a more economical, smaller machine in a compact, space-saving table setup check out the Stitch Master.
+If you’re primarily interested in sewing leather and want a more economical, smaller machine in a compact, space-saving table setup check out the Leatherwork.

 Got to have that zigzag stitch?
 If you want the zigzag stitch in a portable package, choose one of our Ultrafeed LSZ-1 Sewing Machine packages.
 If you need the zigzag stitch capability in a full-size machine, choose between our standard and long arm Professional Sewing Machines.